aratetete0619/NexusX/README.md

 2. **Data Retrieval and Analysis**: An Amazon EC2 instance crawls the specified web pages.
 It uses spaCy and GINZA to extract entities and their relationships from the text.

-3. **Data Storage and Indexing**: The extracted information is stored in Neo4j and DynamoDB, and Elasticsearch indexes the newly extracted information.
+3. **Data Storage and Indexing**: The extracted information is stored in Neo4j and Elasticsearch indexes the newly extracted information.

 4. **Data Searching and Retrieval**: When a user searches for a specific entity or relationship, the GraphQL API sends the appropriate search query to Elasticsearch.

-5. **Graph Generation**: Relationships between entities are dynamically drawn using Three.js and React.js.
+5. **Graph Generation**: Relationships between entities are dynamically drawn using React.js.

-6. **Predicting with Machine Learning**: Amazon SageMaker is used to predict new relationships between entities.
+6. **Predicting with Machine Learning**: Amazon SageMaker is used to predict new relationships between entities.(In progress)

-7. **Feedback and Improvement**: User feedback is stored in DynamoDB and used to improve the system.
+7. **Feedback and Improvement**: User feedback is stored in Mysql and used to improve the system.

-8. **Monitoring**: The operation of Elasticsearch is monitored with Kibana.
+8. **Monitoring**: The operation of Elasticsearch is monitored with Kibana.(In progress)

-9. **Sharing**: Users can share search results on social media.
+9. **Sharing**: Users can share search results on social media.(In progress)

 ## Feedback